 “Many patients don’t realize that we are here as a resource to help diagnose and treat dizziness and balance issues.
 Patients may experience dizziness and bring it up to their doctor, and sometimes medications are offered as a treatment, but it’s also important to see a trained team, including a physical therapist, who can help diagnose and solve the vestibular problem in the long-term.”

 We’re here to support your whole health in body, mind and spirit.
-Learn how AdventHealth Sports Med & Rehab’s comprehensive Vestibular Program can help you or a loved one with dizziness or balance-related disorders.
+Learn how AdventHealth Sports Med and Rehab’s comprehensive Vestibular Program can help you or a loved one with dizziness or balance-related disorders.